-Romantic Phrases that Melt Hearts
+Romantic Phrases That Melt Hearts

 Men and women respond very differently to expressions of love.

-Romantic literature abounds with tender expressions meant to arouse desire and create openness to love.
+Romantic literature abounds with tender expressions that are meant to arouse desire and create openness to love.
 Most of those phrases are expressed by men to women, as they have been depicted as the primary seducers.
 But men also need to be on the other end of a different kind of romantic phrase from their women that can authentically touch their hearts.

-In my forty years of working with couples, I have observed and recorded how men and women respond and open up to very different stimuli.
+In my 40 years of working with couples, I have observed and recorded how men and women respond and open up to very different stimuli.
 Romantic language is too often used to convince the other partner that he or she will be secure, known deeply, and beloved forever.
 That is basically a more female need than a man’s, and doesn’t allow for what captures a man’s heart.

-Women more often want men to express this female brand of romantic language.
-Men comply as they feel they must to achieve their seduction goals, but rarely expect or experience what they, themselves, would like to hear.
+Women more often want men to express this "female brand" of romantic language.
+Men comply, as they feel they must to achieve their seduction goals—but rarely expect or experience what they, themselves, would like to hear.
 They tell me that women’s romantic language is a too one-sided behavior for them, and often rebel at that entitlement.

 This difference in expectation and desire results in many misunderstandings and relationship disconnects for both men and women who cannot accept the differences between what each of them needs to hear.